National Centre for Biological Sciences

 National Centre for Biological Sciences (NCBS) in Bangalore, Karnataka, is a research centre specialising in biological research.
 It is a part of the Tata Institute of Fundamental Research (TIFR) under the Department of Atomic Energy of the Government of India.
 The mandate of NCBS is basic and interdisciplinary research in the frontier areas of biology.
 The research interests of the faculty are in four broad areas ranging from the study of single molecules to systems biology.
-Obaid Siddiqi FRS (7 January 1932 – 26 July 2013) was an Indian National Research Professor and the Founder-Director of the Tata Institute of Fundamental Research (TIFR) National Center for Biological Sciences.
+Obaid Siddiqi FRS (7 January 1932 – 26 July 2013) was an Indian National Research Professor and the Founder-Director of NCBS.
 He made seminal contributions to the field of behavioural neurogenetics using the genetics and neurobiology of Drosophila.

 Research areas

 NCBS focuses on fundamental research from diverse fields of biology including biochemistry, biophysics, bioinformatics, neurobiology, cellular organization and signalling, genetics and development, theory and modelling of biological systems, ecology and evolution etc. NCBS offers PhD, Integrated PhD and M.Sc. by Research in these areas.
 It also offers M.Sc. in Wildlife Biology and Conservation every alternative year.
 Till 2016, it has produced over 182 PhD holders and 65 M.Sc. degree holders in Wildlife Biology and Conservation.